Sojisoyoye/modish-inventory/app-backend/README.md

 - Admin can get all products ✅
 - Admin can edit product
   - can add quantities to existing product
-- Admin can delete product
+- Admin can delete product.

 ## User, Authentication and Authorization